Bonial-International-GmbH/ingress-monitor-controller/README.md

 ### Provider Specific Annotations

-You can control the configuration of a website monitor via annotations that are provider specific.
+You can control the configuration of a website monitor via provider specific annotations.
 For a full list of supported annotations check out the constants and their documentation in [`pkg/config/annotations.go`](pkg/config/annotations.go).